tarantool/doc/doc/reference/tt_cli/configuration.rst

     in megabytes.
 Default: 100.
 *   ``log_maxage`` -- the maximum age of log files in days.
 The age of a log file is defined by the timestamp encoded in its name.
-Default: not defined (don't delete log files based on their age).
+Default: not defined (log files aren't deleted based on their age).

     ..  note::